 It is estimated that 6% of businesses in the OECD ($1.5m to $100m in revenue turnover) show high potential to engage an Advisory Board, and the number of Advisory Boards established to support them is set to grow.
 In 2018, 92% of advisor appointments were for new Advisory Boards, and 8% were for existing Advisory Boards.

-With many organisations looking to establish their Advisory Board for the first time both the organisation and the Advisory Board members will benefit from structure and discipline.
+With many organisations looking to establish their Advisory Board for the first time, both the organisation and the Advisory Board members will benefit from structure and discipline.

 The ABF101 Framework provides a balanced approach to Advisory Board establishment and facilitation.
-It recognises the balance necessary for defining a purpose that is unique to the organisation and applying good governance of people and process.
+It recognises the balance necessary for defining a purpose that is unique to the organisation and applying good governance of people and processes.

 Importance of Structure and Discipline for Organisations